PriyankaRC16/qr-code-component/README.md

 ### What I learned

 It is helping me with my coding skills.
+I have also learned that ensuring that CSS styles with the HTML tags are there simultaneously improves readability.
+This has also helped me to improve my code refactoring process.
+Also, through this project, I ensured that the code structure was readable.

 ## Author
 - Website - Priyanka Roy Choudhury (I am also publishing my UI/UX Design Portfolio): https://priyankaroychoudhury.framer.website/